Art 1 Drawing

 - Instructional time: Remain seated.
 Listen attentively.
 Take notes when appropriate.
 Raise your hand if you wish to speak.

 - Studio Time: Studio time is slightly more relaxed than instructional time.
 However, it is a time when your primary focus must be on working skillfully and creatively.

 - You may stand and stretch briefly when you need to.

 - Respect the space and concentration of those around you.

 - If you finish early, work in your sketchbook or on an extra credit project.

 - Label every assignment, large or small, with your name and classroom number

-Clean up: At the appropriate time, usually 10 minutes before the end of class, clean-up will be announced.
-(Stopping work before clean-up is announced will reduce your daily participation grade.)
+Clean up: At the appropriate time, usually 5-10 minutes before the end of class, clean-up will be announced.

-- Certain duties will be assigned on a rotating basis.
-Be sure to check the clean-up board for your job.
+- Certain tasks will be assigned to students on a rotating basis.

 Other Important Information